 Ocean is water, in all its forms, cycles, and values for the earth and all those who live on and within it.
-When writing The Once and Future Ocean -Notes Toward a New Hydraulic Society from which the writings in this issue of WORLD OCEAN JOURNAL are taken, I was faced with the confusion of actualities and definitions and the preoccupations with conventional perspectives that characterize how we view and understand this global resource that connects us all.
+When writing The Once and Future Ocean - Notes Toward a New Hydraulic Society from which the writings in this issue of WORLD OCEAN JOURNAL are taken, I was faced with the confusion of actualities and definitions and the preoccupations with conventional perspectives that characterize how we view and understand this global resource that connects us all.

-In the quotation above, from Ivan Illich's H2O and the Water of Forgetfulness, I found an organizing, albeit ephemeral insight whereby the appearance of chaos in the ocean-water continuum can be rationalized by a story, a narrative interpretation, past and future, that can penetrate the fog of and will to sustain it.
-That is the uncertainty and convention to lead to an affirmation of being, a way forward through uncertainty and conflicted resolve.
+In the quotation above, from Ivan Illich's H2O and the Water of Forgetfulness, I found an organizing, albeit ephemeral insight whereby the appearance of chaos in the ocean-water continuum can be rationalized by a story, a narrative interpretation, past and future, that can penetrate the fog of uncertainty and convention to lead to an affirmation of being, a way forward through uncertainty and conflicted resolve.
 I tried to tell that story.